equinix/terraform-provider-equinix/docs/resources/equinix_metal_reserved_ip_block.md

 Provides a resource to create and manage blocks of reserved IP addresses in a project.

-When a user provisions first device in a facility, Equinix Metal API automatically allocates IPv6/56 and private IPv4/25 blocks.
+When a user provisions first device in a metro, Equinix Metal API automatically allocates IPv6/56 and private IPv4/25 blocks.
 The new device then gets IPv6 and private IPv4 addresses from those block.
 It also gets a public IPv4/31 address.
-Every new device in the project and facility will automatically get IPv6 and private IPv4 addresses from these pre-allocated blocks.
+Every new device in the project and metro will automatically get IPv6 and private IPv4 addresses from these pre-allocated blocks.
 The IPv6 and private IPv4 blocks can't be created, only imported.
 With this resource, it's possible to create either public IPv4 blocks or global IPv4 blocks.

-Public blocks are allocated in a facility.
-Addresses from public blocks can only be assigned to devices in the facility.
+Public blocks are allocated in a metro.
+Addresses from public blocks can only be assigned to devices in the metro.
 Public blocks can have mask from /24 (256 addresses) to /32 (1 address).
-If you create public block with this resource, you must fill the facility argument.
+If you create public block with this resource, you must fill the metro argument.

-Addresses from global blocks can be assigned in any facility.
+Addresses from global blocks can be assigned in any metro.
 Global blocks can have mask from /30 (4 addresses), to /32 (1 address).
-If you create global block with this resource, you must specify type = "global_ipv4" and you must omit the facility argument.
+If you create global block with this resource, you must specify type = "global_ipv4" and you must omit the metro argument.

 Once IP block is allocated or imported, an address from it can be assigned to device with the `equinix_metal_ip_attachment` resource.